keshavramji/mellea/README.md

 # Mellea

 Mellea is a library for writing generative programs.
-Generative programming replaces flaky agents and bittle prompts with structured, maintainable, robust, and efficient AI workflows.
+Generative programming replaces flaky agents and brittle prompts with structured, maintainable, robust, and efficient AI workflows.